SciTools/iris/docs/src/further_topics/ugrid/data_model.rst

 Mesh support has been designed wherever possible to fit within the existing Iris model.
 Meshes concern only the spatial location of data, and can optionally be limited to just the horizontal location (e.g. X and Y).
-Other dimensions such as time or experimental re-runs (and often vertical levels) retain their familiar structured format.
+Other dimensions such as time or ensemble member (and often vertical levels) retain their familiar structured format.

 The UGRID conventions themselves are designed as an addition to the existing CF